What is Early Childhood Education (ECE)?

 Steps to Become an Early Childhood Education Teacher in Kansas

-As in every state in the country, there are certain minimum requirements you must obtain in order to qualify as a preschool teacher in Kansas.
+As in every state in the country, there are certain minimum requirements you must obtain to qualify as a preschool teacher in Kansas.
 If you are high school student considering this as a career path, then you should speak with a counselor to see what classes you may want to take in your junior and senior years to best prepare for college in this area of study.
-You might also look for opportunities to work as a teacher's assistant, as this will help you greatly as you pursue this career.
+You might also look for opportunities to work as a teacher's assistant, as this could help as you pursue this career.

 The state already ranks well in the category of childhood well-being.
 Because the state recognizes the importance of early childhood education it is now collaborating with organizations that specialize in this area.
 Some of the organizations include the Kansas Preschool Program and the Foundations for School Success.